shy2net/nestjs-angular-starter/README.md

 To work with this template **locally (debug mode)**, follow these commands:

-    npm run install:all # Install all dependencies required for both NodeJS and Angular npm run start:dev # Run the NodeJS on debug mode npm run angular # Run Angular
+    npm i -g @angular/cli # Install angular globally (some scripts depend on ng to be globally installed) npm run install:all # Install all dependencies required for both NodeJS and Angular npm run start:dev # Run the NodeJS on debug mode npm run angular # Run Angular